-Fig. 3.4.
-Edge collapse operation on the mesh graph.
+FIG. 3.2.
+Edge split operation on the mesh graph

-3.3).
+3.5.2.
+Edge flip.
+We employ an edge flip operation as a way of maintaining good triangle aspect ratios.
+For each edge incident on two triangles, we check whether the distance between the two points not on the edge is less than the length of the edge.
+If so, we remove the edge and create a new edge between these two points.
 Again, we must ensure this operation does not introduce any intersections.
-A simple way of doing this is to check that no existing edge intersects the two new triangles and that no point lies inside the tetrahedron formed by the two new and two old triangles.
-We also reject the edge flip if it introduces a change in volume greater than a user-defined maximum volume change (we denote this maximum volume change by γ and usually set it to be $0.1\xi^3$, where ξ is the average edge length at the beginning of the simulation; for simulations involving extremely thin surfaces such as our curl noise example later, this may need to be further reduced).
-We extend this operation to handle nonmanifold edges by choosing any pair of incident triangles with consistent orientation and applying these steps to the edge and the chosen pair of triangles.
+A simple way of doing this is to check that no existing edge intersects the two new triangles, and that no point lies inside the tetrahedron formed by the two new and two old triangles.
+We also reject the edge flip if it introduces a change in volume greater than a user-defined maximum volume change (we denote this maximum volume change γ , and usually set it to be $0.1\xi^3$, where ξ is the average edge length at the beginning of the simulation; for simulations involving extremely thin surfaces such as our curl noise example later, this may need to be further reduced).
+We extend this operation to handle non-manifold edges by choosing any pair of incident triangles with consistent orientation, and applying these steps to the edge and the chosen pair of triangles.

-Flipping a single edge may introduce new triangles with poor aspect ratios, so we iteratively sweep over all edges in the mesh until no flip is performed or until we reach a maximum number of sweeps (in our implementation, we set this maximum to five).
+Flipping a single edge may introduce new triangles with poor aspect ratios, so we iteratively sweep over all edges in the mesh until no flip is performed, or until we reach a maximum number of sweeps (in our implementation, we set this maximum to five).
 We also require that the new edge length decrease by a minimum amount to prevent the same edge from flipping back and forth on subsequent sweeps.